 NOTE: If you create your engine from a configuration file that includes post-processing tasks, the post-processing tasks automatically run as part of EdkGetNextMatch and you do not need to run them separately.

-- 6. If required, call EdkGetRedactedText to produce redacted output. - 7.
-For each match, get details and properties of the match. - 8.
-To process multiple documents, repeat Step 4 to Step 7. - 9.
+- 7. To process multiple documents, repeat Step 4 to Step 6. - 8.
 Release resources when done.
 You must destroy all session handles before you destroy the engine handle.